 Moose-Wilson Scenic Drive.

-Unfortunately, this road was closed due to construction when we visited.
-However, we hear it’s the place to be for wildlife.
+Unfortunately, this road was closed due to construction when I visited.
+However, I hear it’s the place to be for wildlife.
 Get your camera out and drive slow.
 Look for owls in the trees, about 10-20 feet off the ground.
-We recommend doing this drive midday.
+I recommend doing this drive midday.
 Whereas it is too bright to shoot in wide open areas during this time, this road is forested and shady, providing nice lighting even on harsh sunny days.

 Oxbow Bend for sunrise.